 You must separate your OLD paint color from your NEW options by placing approx. THREE INCHES of white paper around THREE SIDES of each new sample.

-Your old paint color will skew your perception of any new colour.
+Your old paint color will skew your perception of any new color.

 Take a look at this sample…